Chief Wahoo: Later variations

 By 1973, when the team was bought by Cleveland businessman Nick Mileti, they had introduced additional depictions of Chief Wahoo, some of which showed the character at bat.
 Mileti hired designer Leonard Benner to modify an existing at-bat design for use as a logo.
 Several changes were made: Wahoo's nose was made smaller, his body thinner, and he was now drawn as a right-handed batter instead of left-handed.
 Overall, the design of Chief Wahoo remained largely similar to the previous version.
-These modifications, however, heralded other changes to the team's use of Indian-themed imagery, such as the removal of a teepee from the outfield area.
-This version is no longer used by the team.

 When Cleveland Municipal Stadium installed a new computer-programmed monocolor scoreboard in 1977, newspaper articles described how it could display animated depictions of Chief Wahoo yelling "Charge!"
 By the 1978 season, home runs were celebrated with fireworks and a scoreboard animation of Chief Wahoo dancing.
 The complete package of commissioned animations included an arrow skewering two players to signify a double-play.

 During his tenure as president of the team, Peter Bavasi asked players how the uniforms should look.
 Bavasi has described Joe Carter and Pat Tabler suggesting that Chief Wahoo be added to the hats, with Tabler predicting that it would "sell like crazy".
 Bavasi recalls expressing concern that it would offend Native American groups, but that player Bert Blyleven reassured him, "Nah, it shouldn't.
 Really looks like [manager] Phil Seghi."
 Blyleven made a similar remark to Sports Illustrated, who described the resemblance as "uncanny".
 Tabler's prediction was ultimately borne out, with hat sales increasing significantly after the reintroduction of Chief Wahoo.
 The revised hat design has been described as a change "in keeping with Major League Baseball's trend toward 'old-style' simulacra."

 Around the time Bavasi added Chief Wahoo to the team's hats in 1986, he also banned "derogatory" banners at the stadium.
 The elimination of references to Cleveland on the uniforms, including replacing the old style hats with Chief Wahoo, led to speculation that the team might be moved to another city ("Cleveland" was omitted on road jerseys from 1972 to 1977 and from 1983 to 1988; from 1978 to 1982, the city name was on the road grays, but the team often wore navy jerseys with the team name instead of the city name for many road games).